pjbartlein/REarthSysSci/overview.md

 # Project #

-Student effort in the course will involve the analysis of a typical or interesting ESS data set using R, and the documentation of that analysis as an R Markdown Notebook, HTML web page, Word document, or some other useful format supported by RMarkdown.
-Some examples follow:
+Student effort in the course will involve

+- the analysis of a typical or interesting ESS data set using R, and the documentation of that analysis as an R Markdown Notebook, HTML web page, Word document, or some other useful format supported by RMarkdown.
+- participating in a collaborative research environment, which involves both
+	- asking questions and asking for help as issues arise, and
+	- answering questions, as far as possible.

+Some examples of analyses and documentation follow:

 Here's an example of an R Markdown HTML page describing the analysis of the Global Charcoal Database (GCD):